theappbusiness/TABSwiftLayout/README.md

 ## Caveats

 As with Apple's API, you MUST ensure your view has been added to a superview BEFORE setting any constraints on it.
-However with SwiftLayout, the contraints will NOT be added in this case, and a nice print() message will indicate that you've made a mistake.
+However with SwiftLayout, the constraints will NOT be added in this case, and a nice print() message will indicate that you've made a mistake.

 ## Additional API